Make Your Next Trip Extraordinary

 Hotels worth the splurge

-On the Costa del Sol, Finca Cortesín is one of the country’s five best properties.
+On the Costa del Sol, Finca Cortesín is one of Spain’s five best hotels.
 The rooms are huge, the spa is exceptional, and the golf course has won several awards.
 On a clear day, you can see to Africa.
-Though the hotel itself isn’t on the water, guests have access to a beach club about a mile away (shuttles run regularly)—or you can just stay put and opt for a dip in one of three pools.
+Though the property itself isn’t on the water, guests have access to a beach club about a mile away (shuttles run regularly)—or you can just stay put and opt for a dip in one of three pools.

 Best bang-for-your-buck hotels